 Even if you're wearing a high SPF sunscreen, you need to reapply it every two hours.
 If you're swimming or sweating, reapply sunscreen even more often.
 No sunscreen is truly waterproof.

 If you've got kids, involve them in applying sunscreen.
 They'll be more likely to want to apply it and to remember to do so themselves.
-We learn sun safety in childhood, so it's important to teach our kids the importance of protecting their skin at a young age.

 6. Higher SPF doesn't mean more protection.

 No sunscreen provides 100% protection from the sun.
 SPF 30 provides 97% protection, SPF 50 provides 98% and SPF 100 provides 99%.
 In other words, you're not really benefiting from using anything over SPF 30.